Mike-zip/axi-uart/README.md

 # axi-uart

 A UART peripheral with TX/RX FIFOs and an AXI4-Lite register interface, written in Verilog.
-The plan is a small, readable core that a CPU can drive over AXI in a Zynq/MicroBlaze-style SoC, with the UART datapath kept independent of any vendor IP so it can also be used on its own.
+The plan is a small, readable core that a CPU can drive over AXI in a Zynq fpga board, with the UART datapath kept independent of any vendor IP so it can also be used on its own.

 This is a work in progress.
-Right now the transmit path is done and the rest is being built out module by module (see the roadmap below).

 ## What's done

-- **UART transmitter (`rtl/uart_tx.sv`)** - parameterized by clock frequency and baud rate.
-Generates its own baud tick from an internal divider, then walks a start / 8 data bits (LSB first) / stop state machine. `tx_busy` is held high for the duration of a frame and a one-cycle `tx_start` pulse kicks off a transfer.
+- **UART TX & RX** (TestBench and Design for both)

 ## Planned